18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Home to prestigious restaurants and local eateries, the culinary fusion keeps the cuisine in the spotlight and a favorite foodie destination.

 What is so special about the food?
-The multicultural population and regional influences have created vibrant food flavors and unique recipe variations and have left an indelible mark on the cuisine.
+The multicultural population and regional influences have created vibrant food flavors and unique recipe variations leaving an indelible mark on the cuisine.

 No journey to Lima is complete without indulging in fresh ceviche, considered the dish of Lima.